-Ng Wing Hong (吳永康), aged 66, is the Chairman and an Executive Director of the Company.
+Ng Wing Hong (吳永康), aged 67, is the Chairman and an Executive Director of the Company.
 Mr. Ng was appointed as our Executive Director and the Chairman on 23 January 2014.
 Mr. Ng is also one of the founders and controlling shareholders of our Group.
 Mr. Ng has over 40 years of experience in the environmental service industry and is primarily responsible for the overall management, strategic planning and business development of our Group.
 In 1980, Mr. Ng together with his brother, Mr. Ng Wing Sun formed a partnership under the name of Baguio Cleaning Services Company Limited which started off as a cleaning service provider in Hong Kong.
+He is a director of all subsidiaries of the Company.

 Mr. Ng graduated from the University of Hong Kong in October 1977 with a Bachelor of Science degree.
 He also obtained a Master of Business Administration degree from the Chinese University of Hong Kong in December 1983, a Bachelor of Laws degree from the University of London (external degree) in August 1990 and a Postgraduate Certificate in Laws from the University of Hong Kong in September 1991.
-Mr. Ng was admitted as an associated member of the Association of Chartered Certified Accountants in September 1988 and became a fellow of the Association of Chartered Certified Accountants in September 1993.
-He was also a fellow member of the Hong Kong Institute of Certified Public Accountants in March 2000.
-He was admitted as an associate member of The Chartered Governance Institute in March 1988 and an associate member of the Hong Kong Institute of Company Secretaries in August 1994.
-He became a fellow member of the Hong Kong Institute of Chartered Secretaries in March 2014.
-Mr. Ng is the husband of Ms. Chan Shuk Kuen and the brother of Mr. Ng Wing Chuen and Ms. Ng Yuk Kwan Phyllis.
+Mr. Ng was admitted as an associated member of the Association of Chartered Certified Accountants in September 1988 and became a fellow of the Association of Chartered Certified Public Accountants in March 2000.
+He was admitted as an associate member of The Hong Kong Chartered Governance Institute in August 1994.
+He became a fellow member of The Hong Kong Chartered Governance Institute in August 1994.
+He became a fellow member of The Hong Kong Chartered Governance Institute in August 1994.
+He became a fellow member of The Hong Kong Chartered Governance Institute in March 2014.
+Mr. Ng is the husband of Ms. Chan Shuk Kuen (formerly an Executive Director who resigned with effect from 18 February 2021) and the brother of Mr. Ng Wing Chuen and Ms. Ng Yuk Kwan Phyllis.

-Ng Yuk Kwan Phyllis (吳玉群), aged 52, is an Executive Director, the Chief Executive Officer and Compliance Officer of the Company.
+Ng Yuk Kwan Phyllis (吳玉群), aged 53, is an Executive Director, the Chief Executive Officer and Compliance Officer of the Company.
 She was appointed as our Executive Director and Chief Executive Officer on 23 January 2014.
 She joined our Group as an Assistant General Manager in November 1995 and was promoted as a General Manager in February 2000.
-Ms. Ng has over 20 years of experience in the environmental service industry and is primarily responsible for the overall management of our Group and for overseeing the corporate development department and project development department.
+Ms. Ng has over 25 years of experience in the environmental service industry and is primarily responsible for the overall management of our Group and for overseeing the corporate development department and project development department.
+She is a director of certain subsidiaries of the Company.